BWallyn/BWallyn/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
+I'm a senior data scientist, interesting about Machine Learning, Deep Learning and MLOps.

 Let's catch up:
 - 💬 Let's talk on LinkedIn: https://www.linkedin.com/in/benjamin-wallyn-464b40140/